 It is never too late to provide input.
 Reach out to RTA, whether by email, social media, or in person to let us know how public transit can better service your needs.
 RTA's Board of Directors meets on the third Thursday of every month, the Providers Advisory Committee (PAC) meets quarterly, and the CAC meets bimonthly.
-Meeting calendars are available on RTA's website.
-You can also apply to join RTA's CAC.
+Meeting calendars are available on RTA's CAC.